danielfrg/danielfrg.com/content/articles/2012/12/python-finance-package-v0-03-date-utils-lists-utils-event-studies.md

 Title: Python Finance Package V0.03 – Date Utils, Lists Utils, Event Studies
+Slug: python-finance-package-v0-03-date-utils-lists-utils-event-studies
 Date: 2012-12-26 21:48
-Author: dfrodriguez143
-Category: PythonFinance
-Tags: coursera,finance,pandas,python
+Tags: coursera,finance,pandas,python,computational investing
-Slug: python-finance-package-v0-03-date-utils-lists-utils-event-studies
+Author: Daniel Rodriguezs

 Continuing with the
-[<span style="text-decoration:underline;">basic</span> Python Finance Package][].
+[Python Finance Package][].
 This update took longer because I change my setup to Linux ([elementaryos][]), also things are getting complicated/interesting as my finance knowledge is mostly null, so I am learning as I develop the package, that was part of the plan so no complains about that.